-The functional scores improved by 25% at one year.
+The functional scores improved by 25% in one year.

 The daily living scores activity increased from 45% to 55% for 6 and 12 months respectively.

-A change in magnetic resonance imaging or MRI of structural appearances was reported.
+A change in magnetic resonance imaging or MRI of structural appearances was also reported.

 Finger Snapping Causes Arthritis